ztandrews/SleeperPointsAboveExpected/README.md

 After clicking run, you should see a response with every team in your leagues roster.
 CTL+F and search for the nickname of your player that you want to find like so:
 ![image](https://user-images.githubusercontent.com/68918006/142706403-120afdac-65ea-494a-9920-7d2a0228c7e8.png)

 After fidning the nickname, scroll up and find roster_id.
-Subtract 1 from that, and that is what you put as the my_team variable:
+Subtract 1 from that, and that is will be the my_team variable.

 ![image](https://user-images.githubusercontent.com/68918006/142706477-089c735a-0d84-4f40-8867-2cb3e68eb1ad.png)